Structural business statistics at regional level

 Island and capital city regions were some of the most specialised regions for transport services

 Transport services are influenced by location, with water transport (NACE Division 50) naturally being important for coastal regions and islands, while air transport (NACE Division 51) is generally important in those regions which are close to major cities, as well as some island regions (especially those focused on tourism).
-The small island region of Åland (Finland) is a centre for ferry services between Sweden and Finland and other Baltic Sea traffic — it was very highly specialised in water transport, which accounted for 31.8 % of the total number of persons employed in this region’s non-financial business economy in 2013.
-Outer London - West and North West was the region most specialised in air transport — it includes London Heathrow airport.
+The small island region of Åland (Finland) is a centre for ferry services between Sweden and Finland and other Baltic Sea traffic.
+Outer London - West and North West was the region most specialised in air transport and includes London Heathrow airport.

 Traditional holiday destinations are some of the most specialised regions for accommodation services

-Regions traditionally associated with tourism, for example, many regions in Greece, Italy, Portugal and Spain, were among the most specialised in accommodation services (NACE Division 55) and food and beverage service activities (NACE Division 56).
+Regions traditionally associated with tourism, for example, many regions in Cyprus, Greece, Malta, Spain, Austria, Croatia, Portugal and Italy, were among the most specialised in accommodation services (NACE Division 55) and food and beverage service activities (NACE Division 56).
 The highest shares of non-financial business economy employment from accommodation services and food and beverage service activities were recorded in the Greek region of Ionia Nisia (which includes, among others, the islands of Corfu, Zakynthos and Kefalonia).

-Capital city regions often specialised in information and communication services, as well as professional, scientific, technical, administrative and support service activities
+Capital city regions often specialised in information and communication services, as well as various business-oriented service activities

-Capital city regions were the most specialised regions in many of the information and communication and business services.
-As already noted, Inner London - West was the most specialised region in the EU for multimedia publishing, real estate activities, legal and accounting activities, activities of head offices, and advertising and market research.
-Among the remaining information and communication and business services divisions, the most specialised regions included the capital city regions of Belgium, the Czech Republic, Austria, Portugal and Romania.
+Capital city regions were the most specialised regions in many of the information and communication and business-oriented services.
+As already noted, Inner London - West was the most specialised region in the EU for multimedia publishing, legal and accounting activities, activities of head offices, and advertising and market research.
+Among the remaining information and communication and business-oriented services divisions, the most specialised regions included the capital city regions of the Czech Republic, Austria, Portugal and Romania.

-Figures 1 and 2 provide an overview of the relative importance of economic activities at the NACE division level in the non-financial business economy workforce: Figure 1 concerns manufacturing divisions and Figure 2 non-financial services divisions.
+Figures 2 and 3 provide an overview of the relative importance of economic activities at the NACE division level in the non-financial business economy workforce: Figure 2 concerns manufacturing divisions and Figure 3 non-financial services divisions.
 For each activity, the horizontal lines indicate the spread from the region with the lowest share of that activity in its non-financial business economy workforce to the region with the highest share; the region with the highest share is also named in the figure.
-The extremes of the highest and lowest shares can be influenced by a single region, and the coloured box shows a narrower range, defined to cover half of the regions (the inter-quartile range), with one quarter of all regions having a higher employment share in that activity and one quarter of the regions having a lower share.
+The extremes of the highest and lowest shares can be influenced by a single region and so the coloured box shows a narrower range, defined to cover half of the regions (the inter-quartile range), with one quarter of all regions having a higher employment share in that activity and one quarter of the regions having a lower share.
 The central bar within the coloured box shows the value of the median region.
-The activities are ranked from the largest employer — food products manufacturing in Figure 1 and retail trade in Figure 2 — to the smallest — tobacco products manufacturing and air transport.
+The activities are ranked from the largest employer — food products manufacturing in Figure 2 and retail trade in Figure 3 — to the smallest — tobacco products manufacturing in Figure 2 and air transport in Figure 3.

-Looking more closely at Figure 1, a few activities can be identified where not only the range from largest to smallest is broad, but so is the interquartile range (the width of the box in the figure), for example, the manufacture of: motor vehicles, trailers and semi-trailers; machinery and equipment not elsewhere classified; rubber and plastic products; wearing apparel; food products; basic metals food products.
-This reflects a relatively wide range of shares across a large number of regions, indicating activities where the level of specialisation is quite diverse.
-By contrast, activities where the interquartile range is narrow — such as printing and reproduction of recorded media — have a relatively similar share of non-financial business economy employment across a large number of regions, indicating that many regions are not particularly specialised or non-specialised in these activities.
+Looking more closely at Figure 2, a few activities can be identified where not simply the range from largest to smallest is broad, but where the interquartile range (the width of the box in the figure) is also large.
+The ratio of the third quartile (the right-hand end of the box) to the first quartile (the left-hand end of the box), was particularly large for some of the smallest manufacturing activities, such as the manufacture of coke and refined petroleum products or the manufacture of leather and related products.
+Among the larger activities, a relatively high ratio between the third and first quartiles was observed for the manufacture of motor vehicles, trailers and semi-trailers.
+This reflects a relatively wide range of shares across the central half (in ranking terms) of regions, indicating activities where the level of specialisation is quite diverse.
+By contrast, activities where the interquartile range is narrow in relative terms — such as the manufacture of food products, the repair and installation of machinery and equipment, or the printing and reproduction of recorded media — have a relatively similar share of non-financial business economy employment across a large number of regions, indicating that many regions are not particularly specialised or non-specialised in these activities.

-Business demography statistics describe the characteristics of enterprises within the business population: they cover, among others, the birth of new enterprises, the growth and survival of existing enterprises (with particular interest centred on their employment impact), and enterprise deaths.
+Business demography statistics describe the characteristics of enterprises within the business population.
+They cover, among other subjects, the birth of new enterprises, the growth and survival of existing enterprises (with particular interest centred on their employment impact), and enterprise deaths.
 These indicators can provide an important insight into business dynamics, as new enterprises/fast-growing enterprises tend to be innovators that achieve efficiency gains and improve the overall competitiveness of an economy, while relatively high death rates may indicate economic activities that are no longer profitable.

-The statistics presented in this section cover industry, construction and services except holding companies (NACE Sections B to S excluding Group 64.2).
+The statistics presented in Maps 3, 4 and 5 cover industry, construction and services except holding companies (NACE Sections B to S excluding Group 64.2).
 Note that business demography statistics are not available for Greece.

 Relatively high enterprise birth rates in Lithuania and Romania

-The lowest enterprise birth rates (below 8 %, shown by the lightest shade of blue in Map 3) were recorded in 16 Italian regions (some of which were NUTS level 1 regions), five Czech regions, three Spanish regions and two Hungarian regions, as well as in Cyprus and Malta (each one region at this level of detail); equally low levels were also reported for enterprise birth rates in Belgium, Germany, Ireland, Finland and Sweden, for which only national data are available.
+The lowest enterprise birth rates (below 8 %, shown by the lightest shade of blue in Map 3) were recorded in 17 Italian regions, four regions each from Austria and Finland, single regions from Spain and Croatia, as well as in Cyprus and Malta (each one region at this level of detail; 2013 data for Malta); similarly low levels were also reported for enterprise birth rates in Belgium, Germany, Ireland and Sweden, for which only national data are available.

 Business demography statistics at a national level can hide substantial differences between regions.
-Among those multi-regional EU Member States for which regional data are available, the largest differences between the highest and lowest regional enterprise birth rates were recorded in Italy, from a high of 9.5 % recorded in Campania down to a low of 5.0 % in Valle d'Aosta/Vallée d'Aoste.
+Among those multi-regional EU Member States for which regional data are available, the largest differences between the highest and lowest regional enterprise birth rates were recorded in Spain, from a high of 14.7 % recorded in Ciudad Autónoma de Melilla down to a low of 7.3 % in País Vasco.

 Capital city regions often recorded some of the highest enterprise birth rates

-In Bulgaria, the Czech Republic, Denmark, Croatia and Slovakia, the highest enterprise birth rates were registered for the capital city region, while in Italy the capital city region had the second highest enterprise birth rate and in Portugal the third highest rate.
-The two exceptions to this situation were Spain and Romania, as enterprise birth rates in their capital city regions were low compared with their other regions.
+In Bulgaria, the Czech Republic, Denmark, Croatia, Italy, Hungary, Romania and Finland, the highest enterprise birth rates were registered for the capital city region, while the capital city region had the second highest enterprise birth rate in Portugal and the third highest rate in France and Austria.
+The two exceptions to this situation were Spain and Slovakia, as enterprise birth rates in their capital city regions were low compared with their other regions and in Slovakia, where the capital city region recorded the lowest enterprise birth rate among the four NUTS level 2 regions.

-All Portuguese and Hungarian regions had enterprise death rates of 12 % or higher in 2012
+All Romanian regions had enterprise death rates of 23 % or higher in 2013

 Business churn: regions with relatively high enterprise birth and death rates

-Several of the regions that recorded relatively high enterprise birth rates were also characterised by relatively high enterprise death rates.
+When analysing the information in Maps 3 and 4 it can be seen that several of the regions that recorded relatively high enterprise birth rates were also characterised by relatively high enterprise death rates.
 This is perhaps not surprising, as dynamic and innovative enterprises entering a market may be in a position to drive incumbents out of the market.
-Relatively high enterprise birth and death rates were observed in all of the Portuguese regions and Severoiztochen in the north east of Bulgaria, with enterprise death rates higher than birth rates; in half of the Romanian regions, the Danish capital city region, as well as in Latvia and Lithuania (both single regions at this level of detail), enterprise birth rates were higher than death rates.
+Relatively high enterprise birth and death rates were observed in all of the Portuguese and Slovakian regions, as well as in the Danish and Romanian capital city regions, Latvia, Lithuania and Poland.

 Data sources and availability